eloraiby/fs-benchmark/README.md

 The purpose of this project is to measure the latecny of async sockets in F#/.Net (on Linux, using dotnet core)

-Thanks to Adgear/Samsung Ads for making it public
+**Thanks to Adgear/Samsung Ads for making it public**

+The project consists of two parts: the hammer and the server.
+The server is using async sockets. the hammer is half duplex transponder, sending packets and measuring the round trip time to get an answer.
+Async hammer, can yield up to 10x more packets, but requires heavy book-keeping on the side of the client.

 ## Dependencies
 on Ubuntu (for the hammer):